Snorkeling Tips for Beginners

 Tip No. 5 - Be Aware of the Ocean Conditions

 Don't forget to take note of what is happening around you.
 The Ocean is alive with tidal currents and flows that can move you very quickly.
 Remember to keep an eye on your entry point and potential safe exit points.
-If you start to drift away yourself allow enough time and energy to make the swim back to make a safe exit from the water.
-Never swim alone and always make sure someone knows your are out snorkeling.
+If you start to drift away, allow yourself enough time and energy to swim back and make a safe exit from the water.
+Never swim alone, and always make sure someone knows you are out snorkelling.
+If you are not sure get a tool that gives you tidal and weather calendar such as Garmin.

 Tip No. 6 - Protect Yourself